-Nothing marks the approach of the glorious school-run-free summer holidays than the school sports day.
+Nothing marks the approach of the glorious school-run-free summer holidays than the school sports day where everyone can see equipment like a bowstring.
 It’s something that has enormous significance for the children, largely due to the practices that start weeks ahead of the event which heightens the anticipation and gives them a taste for the greatness and glory that might just be theirs.
 Lilia and Elliot spent many an afternoon electing to ignore the homework that was still sitting in their book packs and instead run up and down the garden with an energy and knock-kneed enthusiasm that mocked my pathetic attempts to do anything but sit and watch their exuberance tiredly.

 School sports days have changed slightly since the cut throat competition that marked my days of egg and spoon races.
 Not only are we no longer accruing insane amounts of health and safety violations by letting them run with actual eggs, we also now have to feel mildly perverted for accidently capturing the legs of the half-pint athlete in the next lane in our photographs… and god forbid those legs then find their way onto the internet.